shuque/resolve/README.md

   - [pycryptodome](https://www.pycryptodome.org/en/latest/)
   - [pynacl](https://pypi.org/project/PyNaCl/)

-DNSSEC support is in the preliminary phases of development.
+DNSSEC support is in development and not yet completed.
 The library routines to perform DNSSEC validation are written, but they haven't yet been fully integrated into the iterative resolution code.
 At the current time, it initializes the root trust anchor, and authenticates secure